Cup-Of-JavaScript/JavaScript-Intro-2/students/10/readme.md

 My favorite holiday is Thanksgiving

-My favorite season is Florida
+My favorite season is Florida.